How to choose an online music distributor

 - If however you make a back-catalogue digital release of something that has already been physically released, it might not make such a big impact.
 In this case, a commission agreement with your distributor makes more sense.

 - IMPORTANT: Some digital distributors might be very attractive but make sure they are no hidden costs or yearly fees.As long as the prices and conditions are communicated transparently it shouldn't be too hard to work out the best method for you.

 So, now that you know a bit more about digital distribution, it’s time to get started.
 The choices you need to make can seem overwhelming at first.
 For your info, iMusician is an independant digital distributor founded more than 10 years ago.
 We are a team of passionate people and we love helping independent artists and labels for their career.
 We have plans for everyone: for artists with their first single and for labels with hundreds of releases to distribute.

-We are working with over 250 partner shops - including Spotify, iTunes, Deezer, and specialized platforms like Beatport, Traxsource all over the world.
+We are working with the widest range of download shops and streaming platforms - including Spotify, iTunes, Deezer, and specialized platforms like Beatport, Traxsource all over the world.
 Why not try giving your music the best possible chance of success?